yigitcukuren/mago/docs/tools/formatter/configuration-reference.md

 ---
-title: Configuration Reference
+title: Formatter configuration reference
 ---

-# Configuration Reference
+# Configuration reference

-While the **Mago** Formatter is opinionated and works great out of the box with its PSR-12 compliant defaults, you can customize its behavior in your `mago.toml` file.
+While **Mago**'s formatter is opinionated and works great out-of-the-box with its PSR-12 compliant defaults, you can customize its behavior in your `mago.toml` file.

 All settings go under the `[formatter]` table.